8 Public Speaking Techniques to Wow Your Audience

 “The fact they are here means that they are in the top 10%.
 And by the way, how can you tell who a person really is?
 How can you tell what they believe in, what their goals are, and what their hopes, dreams and values are?
 Can you tell by what they say?
 Is it what they hope or wish?
 No. It’s only what they do.
 The fact is that you are here.
 You’ve taken the actions to be here, and that means you’re in the top 10%.”

 “Many of you are thinking that if he knew how much money I’m making, he wouldn’t say I was in the top 10%.
 Maybe not, but remember that it doesn’t matter where you’re coming from.
 All that really matters is where you’re going.
 And where you are going is determined by what you are doing at the moment.
 And the fact that you are here means that you intend to have a great future.
 Remember that future intention determines present action.”

 That’s how I start off.

-I’ll even say that I’m going to share some ideas with them, that are practiced by the top ten percent of people in this field.
+I’ll even say that I’m going to share some ideas with them, that are practiced by the top 10% of people in this field.
 I’ll tell them that these ideas can help them to move ahead faster than they ever imagined possible.
-Then I launch into my talk.
+Then do my best to avoid filler words like um and like, and with this in mind – I launch into my talk.